scossu/lakesuperior/doc/notes/fcrepo4_deltas.md

     Prefer: return=representation; [include | omit]="http://fedora.info/definitions/v4/repository#Children"

-The default behavior is including all children URIs.
+The default behavior is to include all children URIs.

 ### Soft-delete and purge

+**NOTE**: The implementation of this section is incomplete and debated.

 In FCREPO4 a deleted resource leaves a tombstone deleting all traces of the previous resource.